MomentumDataAnalysis101/April252024Workshop/README.md

 - Due to time constraints, we are unable to teach coding.
 - There will be two workshops, one on data and the second focused on analysis:
     - For the data workshop preparation, you will need to download data and a set of files.
 Please see the [instructions](./Data/README.md)
     - For the analysis workshop, you will need to set up a Colab account.
-Please follow the [instructions](#instructions-for-students-to-prepare-for-the-workshop)
+Please see the section below titled **Instructions for students to prepare for the analysis Workshop**
         - During the class, a Python notebook (code cookbook) will be provided to demonstrate how data can be read, cleaned and processed to answer the problem.
 - The concepts that you learn can be used in analyzing data using any tool of your choice.